 - a) The Pedestrian Realm Network, identified on Schedule 3, in WESTON 7 shall be comprised of various and diverse components, including the Park System and Streetscapes.
 All of the components play vital roles in connecting and animating WESTON 7.
 The components included within the Pedestrian Realm Network are significant contributions to the provision of mobility options, recreational opportunities and for social activity. - b) Each component of the Pedestrian Realm Network must be considered in concert with one another and within the context of the evolving WESTON 7 community.
 A comprehensive understanding of how these spaces work together and complement each other, and their adjacent uses, will lead to well-connected, universally accessible Pedestrian Realm and Active Transportation Networks throughout WESTON 7.
 Moving people in to, out of and through the community easily and safely, and providing a variety of spaces for socializing, special events and recreation, is a priority of this Plan.
-The Pedestrian Realm Network works seamlessly with the Active Transportation Network. - c) A healthy and sustainable tree canopy is a fundamental element of the character of WESTON 7.
-On public lands and the lands within the public elements of the Pedestrian Realm Network, the planting and maintenance of the tree canopy shall be in accordance with the City's Urban Forestry Management Strategy. - d) The City may consider permitting parking, including access to parking, under any element of the Pedestrian Realm Network provided the purpose, function and character of these facilities is not materially or qualitatively compromised, and subject to the City's design and construction requirements and, where appropriate, a strata title agreement with conditions established to the satisfaction of the City. - e) Maintenance protocols will be established by the City to ensure the ongoing success of these key Pedestrian Realm Network assets.
-A commitment to established maintenance protocols is a fundamental requirement to ensure ongoing, successful implementation of a safe and comfortable pedestrian environment throughout WESTON 7.
+The Pedestrian Realm Network works seamlessly with the Active Transportation Network.

+- c) A healthy and sustainable tree canopy is a fundamental element of the character of WESTON 7.
+On public lands and the lands within the public elements of the Pedestrian Realm Network, the planting and maintenance of the tree canopy shall be in accordance with the City's Urban Forestry Management Strategy. - d) The City may consider permitting parking, including access to parking, under any element of the Pedestrian Realm Network provided the purpose, function and character of these facilities is not materially or qualitatively compromised, and subject to the City's design and construction requirements and, where appropriate, a strata title agreement with conditions established to the satisfaction of the City. - e) Enhanced maintenance protocols will be established by the City to ensure the ongoing success of these key Pedestrian Realm Network assets.
+All Park System components will be maintained to meet or exceed the City's standard level of service.